Analytical Solutions of Open String Field Theory: Sen's conjectures

 \subsubsection{Sen's second conjecture}

 The examination of the conjecture concerning lump solutions is more involved than the other two.
 The construction of lumps involves the evaluation of non-universal terms\footnote{Lumps are manifestly background dependent.} also in the cubic part of the potential.
 This introduces not only space-time dependence but also non-locality, due to the exponentiation of momenta in the interaction term.
-Level truncation in such a case may become problematic, since truncation now involves also truncating the exponential of momenta to a finite order in its Taylor expansion and the infinite derivative theory may differ from the limit of a finite derivative theory when the number of derivatives approaches infinity~\cite{Moeller:2002vx}.
+Level truncation might become problematic in such a case, since now it involves also a truncation of the exponential of momenta to a finite order in its Taylor expansion and the infinite derivative theory might differ from the limit of a finite derivative theory when the number of derivatives approaches infinity~\cite{Moeller:2002vx}.
 Still, the study of lump solutions using level truncation produced appealing evidence in favour of Sen's conjectures~\cite{Harvey:2000tv,deMelloKoch:2000ie,Moeller:2000jy}, although the agreement was much better for lumps of a small co-dimension than for lumps with a large co-dimension.
 It was claimed that the exact result is the same, only the approach as a function of the level is slower for the large co-dimension lumps.

 The simplest case is the truncation of the action to level zero, i.e., keeping only the tachyon field

 as we did for the non-interacting theory (in $k$-space~(\ref{freeTachyonAction})).
 The truncated string field action~(\ref{action}) reads,